 Inside the tower some mementoes of Sister Maria Crocifissa are treasured.
 Before being ordained she was called Isabella Tomasi di Lampedusa, ancestor of the writer Giuseppe Tomasi di Lampedusa, famous author of the novel “The Leopard” (“Il Gattopardo”).
 Amongst the various objects there is a mysterious handwritten letter called the “devil’s letter” addressed to the nun and written in characters which resemble Sanskrit; to date it has never been deciphered.
 The choir and the central nave of the cathedral are richly decorated in baroque style and are adorned with stuccoes and frescoes.
 The Cathedral’s Treasures are exhibited in the halls of the MUDIA – Diocesan Museum, located in the Bishop’s Palace, not far from the cathedral.

-The Bell Tower is also accessible through the lateral entrance in via Duomo: the guided visit of the Tower is included in the “Art & Faith” itinerary proposed by the volunteers of the cultural association “Ecclesia Viva”.
+The Bell Tower is accessible through the Cathedral entrance only: the guided visit of the Tower is included in the “Art & Faith” itinerary proposed by the volunteers of the cultural association “Ecclesia Viva”.